Office for Persons with Disabilities & Special Needs

 Check out our previous event page to learn about what we offer.

 New Jersey Resource Guide

 Please complete the form below to contact the Union County Office for the Disabled with any questions or concerns.
 To be added to our mailing list, please enter “Add to mailing list” in the Subject line.
 Note: fields marked with an asterisk (*) are required.

 We always welcome your input and suggestions.
 Please fill out our survey.

 Personal Assistance Services Program (PASP)

 The Office administers the Personal Assistance Services Program (PASP) in Union County.
-The Personal Assistance Services Program helps program participants pursue vocational goals and live independently.
-The PASP can assist people with disabilities who are working, going to college, attending a vocational training program or involved in volunteer activities.
-To be eligible, PASP applicants must have a permanent physcial disability, be age 18 through 65, be capable of self-direction, able to supervise a personal assistant and live in a community-bases residence in New Jersey.
-Personal assistance can assist with essential daily living activities such as bathing, dressing, wheelchair-bed transfers, meal preparation, light housekeeping, laundry, shopping, as well as other chores and errands.
-Contact: Robert Colicchio, PASP Coordinator, 908-527-4845
+The PASP helps program participants pursue vocational goals and live independently.
+The PASP can assist people with disabilities who are working, going to college, attending a vocational training program or involved in volunteer activities (minimum of 20 volunteer hours per month).
+To be eligible, PASP applicants must have a permanent physical disability, be age 18 through 70, be capable of self-direction, able to supervise a personal assistant and live in a community-based residence in New Jersey.
+Personal assistants can assist with essential daily living activities such as bathing, dressing, wheelchair-bed transfers, meal preparation, light housekeeping, laundry, shopping, as well as other chores and errands.
+Contact: Helen Alvarado, PASP Coordinator, 908-527-4845

 * Program (if marked *) is made possible by funding through the U.S. Department of Housing and Urban Development Community Development Block Grant Program.